North Vancouver (district municipality)

-The District of North Vancouver is a district municipality in British Columbia, Canada, and is part of Metro Vancouver.
-It surrounds the City of North Vancouver on three sides.
-As of 2016, the District stands as the second wealthiest city in Canada, with neighbouring West Vancouver the richest.
-The municipality is largely characterized as being a relatively quiet, affluent suburban hub home to many middle and upper-middle-class families.
-Homes in the District generally range from mid-sized family bungalows to very large luxury houses.
-A number of dense multi-family and mixed-use developments have popped up across the district in recent years; however, the District remains a primarily suburban municipality.
-The District is served by the Royal Canadian Mounted Police, British Columbia Ambulance Service, and the District of North Vancouver Fire Department.
+The District of North Vancouver is a district municipality in British Columbia, Canada, situated north of the city of Vancouver across the Burrard Inlet.
+It surrounds the respective City of North Vancouver on three sides, and the remaining fellow North Shore municipality of West Vancouver on the other, and is part of the Metro Vancouver Regional District.

+It is largely characterized as a relatively quiet, affluent suburban hub home to many middle and upper-middle-class families.
+Homes in the District of North Vancouver generally range from mid-sized family bungalows to very large luxury houses.
+A number of dense multi-family and mixed-use developments have popped up across the district in recent years; however, the district remains a primarily suburban municipality.
+It is served by the Royal Canadian Mounted Police, British Columbia Ambulance Service, and the District of North Vancouver Fire Department.